Nov. 10, 2020

 Breathability – Sometimes a downside of durability and weatherproofing is a lack of breathability.
 This is especially true with some tents made from synthetic fabrics.
 Despite its robustness, the canvas is a relatively breathable material.

-Flame Protection – If you plan to use a wood stove or a camping heater inside your glamping tent, look for a model made with materials that is compatible with wood-burning stoves.
+Flame Protection – If you plan to use a wood stove or a camping heater inside your glamping tent, look for a model made with materials that are compatible with wood-burning stoves.
 Faxed canvas is one of the best options.

 Packed Weight – Material directly relates to the overall packed weight of your glamping tent.
 If you need to pack it in, lightweight material is a must.
 If your campsite is near your car, then the weight isn’t nearly as big of a concern.